stephentino/estimate_akm/README.md

 ### Identification

 The firm effects are identified for firms that are "connected".
 Two firms are "connected" if there exists a worker who moves between them.
+Thus, the model is estimated using the "largest connected set" of workers and firms (more details described below).
 In addition, for the estimator of the firm effects to be unbiased, firm-to-firm mobility must be uncorrelated with time-varying unobservables.

-To estimate the AKM model, I use the largest connected set of workers and firms in the data.

 To control for age effects, I include a quartic polynomial in age in the vector of controls $X_{it}$.
 However, since I also include year effects in $X_{it}$, the linear term of the polynomial in age is not identified (age is a linear function of year and birth year, and the person effects are colinear with birth year).
 Therefore, I omit the linear term of the polynomial in age and apply a normalization to age, following the literature.